-Pros: The most sweeping views of the field and the city beyond come from this top-of-the-stadium beer garden, which offers picnic tables near the railing and easy access to drinks, including the limited-edition Earned Run Ale session IPA.
+Pros: The most sweeping views of the field and the city beyond come from this top-of-the-stadium beer garden, which offers picnic tables near the railing and easy access to drinks, including the “official” house beer, Earned Run Ale session IPA.

 Cons: You’re up pretty high.
 If other fans are watching the game from picnic tables, you’ll block their view if you stand at the fence.

 Ramp at the mid-level between Sections 201 and 301

 Pros: A completely unimpeded view of the field that’s less popular than the Devils Backbone Lodge (one level above) or the mezzanine below.

 Cons: No easy access to food or beer, and no counter to rest your concessions on once you have them — just the top of the railing.

 In front of the family picnic area (behind Section 138)

 Pros: Easy access to a variety of concessions, including District Drafts and Nats Dogs, and a view of home plate straight ahead of you.
 It’s also shaded from sun and rain.

 Cons: No view of the scoreboard and its key stats.
 It’s also frequently crowded with fans making pit stops between their seats and the beer stands or restrooms.